cjaiwenwen/aws/README.md

 myaws.main()

-AWS_ID refer to the AWS console ID
+AWS_ID refer to the AWS console ID \n
-AWS_KEY refer to the aws console secrect key ROUTE53_Domain refer to the domain name that registered to the AWS under the same account, eg. cjaiwenwen.com VM ACCESS KEY full path refer to the local pem key path eg, /Users/cjaiwenwen/Desktop/chenjun.pem
+AWS_KEY refer to the aws console secrect key \n ROUTE53_Domain refer to the domain name that registered to the AWS under the same account, eg. cjaiwenwen.com \n VM ACCESS KEY full path refer to the local pem key path eg, /Users/cjaiwenwen/Desktop/chenjun.pem

 ## Authors